Elhameed/alu-higher_level_programming/python-exceptions/README.md

-#  Python - More Data Structures: Set, Dictionary
+#  Python - Exceptions

 In this learning experience, I learnt the following:
-- What are sets and how to use them
+- What’s the difference between errors and exceptions
-- What are the most common methods of set and how to use them
+- What are exceptions and how to use them
-- When to use sets versus lists
+- When do we need to use exceptions
+- How to correctly handle an exception
+- What’s the purpose of catching exceptions
-- How to iterate into a set
+- How to raise a builtin exception
-- What are dictionaries and how to use them
-- When to use dictionaries versus lists or sets
-- What is a key in a dictionary
-- How to iterate over a dictionary
+- When do we need to implement a clean-up action after an exception
-- What is a lambda function
-- What are the map, reduce and filter functions

-## __Pycache__ :file_folder:

-The [__pycache__](./__pycache__) directory is a directory created by Python3 to store compiled bytecode files, which are generated to improve the performance of Python code execution.

 ## Function Prototypes 🛠️